minvws/nl-covid19-notification-app-website/en/privacy-in-app.md

 ### 6. Who is provided with personal data?

-The sending and receiving of RPIs takes place locally on users' smartphones.
+ The sending and receiving of RPIs takes place locally on users’ smartphones.
 Once an infection has been detected, the user can choose to send his or her TEKs, along with a unique validation code, to the backend server.
 The backend server is administered by the CIBG with KPN as subcontractor (processor).

-The GGD processes the validation code, with the date of the first day of illness, in the app's GGD portal, which is only accessible to authorised GGD employees.
+The GGD processes the validation code, with the date of the first day of illness, in the app’s GGD portal, which is only accessible to authorised GGD employees.

-The DKs are shared through the European Federated Gateway Service (EFGS) with other European countries that have an app with a similar security level and have joined the EFGS.
-Joining the EFGS goes step by step.
-An up-to-date overview of the participating countries can be found in the section “CoronaMelder and abroad” in the frequently asked questions on CoronaMelder.nl.
+The DKs are shared through the European Federated Gateway Service (EFGS) with other European countries that have an app with a similar level of security  and have joined the EFGS.
+The list of participating countries is subject to change.
+An up-to-date overview of the participating countries can be found in the section “[CoronaMelder and abroad](https://www.coronamelder.nl/en/faq/13-gebruik-app-uit-ander-land/)” in the frequently asked questions on CoronaMelder.nl.
 The EFGS is managed by the European Commission (processor).
-The technical and organizational conditions for joining the EFGS are set out in the European implementing decision for cross-border exchange.
+The technical and organizational conditions for joining the EFGS are set out in the [European implementing decision](https://eur-lex.europa.eu/eli/dec_impl/2020/1023/oj) for cross-border exchange.

 The smartphones of other users periodically – a few times a day – retrieve the DKs stored on this backend server.

 ### 7. Retention of personal data